What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Experiments

 \subsection{Evaluation Setup.}

 \paragraph{Datasets.} For Metaworld, we gather a dataset by training TD-MPC2~\citep{TDMPC2} online agents and evaluate two tasks, ``Reach" and ``Reach-Wall", denoted \textit{MW-R} and \textit{MW-RW}, respectively.
-We use the offline trajectory datasets released by \citet{DINO-WM}, namely Push-T~\citep{chi2023diffusion}, Wall and PointMaze.
+We use the offline trajectory datasets released by~\citet{DINO-WM}, namely Push-T~\citep{chi2023diffusion}, Wall and PointMaze.
 The train split represents 90\% of each dataset.
 We train on DROID~\citep{DROID} and evaluate zero-shot on Robocasa~\citep{robocasa2024} by defining custom pick-and-place tasks from teleoperated trajectories, namely ``Place" and ``Reach", denoted \textit{Rc-Pl} and \textit{Rc-R}.
 We \textit{do not finetune} the DROID models on Robocasa trajectories.
 We also evaluate on a set of 16 videos of a real Franka arm filmed in our lab, closer to the DROID distribution, and denote this task \textit{DROID}.
 On DROID, we track the $L_1$ error between the actions outputted by the planner and the groundtruth actions of the trajectory from the dataset that defines initial and goal state.
 We then rescale the opposite of this \textit{Action Error}, to constitute the \textit{Action Score}, a metric to maximize.
-We provide details about our datasets and environments in \cref{App:Envs-Datasets}.
+We provide details about our datasets and environments in~\cref{App:Envs-Datasets}.

-\paragraph{Goal definition.} We sample the goal frame from an expert policy provided with Metaworld, from the dataset for Push-T, DROID and Robocasa, and from a random 2D state sampler for Wall and Maze, more details in \cref{App:Envs-Datasets}.
-For the models with proprioception, we plan using proprioceptive embedding distance, by setting $\alpha=0.1$ in \eqref{eq:plan_objective}, except for DROID and Robocasa, where we set $\alpha=0$, to be comparable to V-JEPA-2-AC.
+\paragraph{Goal definition.} We sample the goal frame from an expert policy provided with Metaworld, from the dataset for Push-T, DROID and Robocasa, and from a random 2D state sampler for Wall and Maze, more details in~\cref{App:Envs-Datasets}.
+For the models with proprioception, we plan using proprioceptive embedding distance, by setting $\alpha=0.1$ in~\eqref{eq:plan_objective}, except for DROID and Robocasa, where we set $\alpha=0$, to be comparable to V-JEPA-2-AC.

 \paragraph{Metrics.} The main metric we seek to maximize is success rate, but track several other metrics, that track the world model quality, independently of the planning procedure, and are less noisy than success rate.
-These metrics are embedding space error throughout predictor unrolling, proprioceptive decoding error throughout unrolling, visual decoding of open-loop rollouts (and the LPIPS between these decodings and the groundtruth future frames).
-More details in \cref{App:sec:eval-metrics}.
+These metrics are embedding space error throughout predictor unrolling, proprioceptive decoding error throughout unrolling, visual decoding of open-loop rollouts (and the Learned Perceptual Image Patch Similarity (LPIPS)~\citep{LPIPS2018} between these decodings and the groundtruth future frames).
+More details in~\cref{App:sec:eval-metrics}.